FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/elb_listener.md

     omitted, the `region` argument of the provider is used.
 Changing this creates a new elb listener.

+* `loadbalancer_id` - (Required) Specifies the ID of the load balancer to which the listener belongs.

 * `name` - (Required) Specifies the load balancer name.
 The name is a string of 1 to 64 characters that consist of letters, digits, underscores (_), and hyphens (-).

-* `description` - (Optional) Provides supplementary information about the listener.
-    The value is a string of 0 to 128 characters and cannot be <>.

-* `loadbalancer_id` - (Required) Specifies the ID of the load balancer to which the listener belongs.

 * `protocol` - (Required) Specifies the listening protocol used for layer 4 or 7.
 The value can be HTTP, TCP, HTTPS, or UDP.